 This short and straight-to-the-point article shows you a couple of different ways to simultaneously open multiple windows of VS Code (Visual Studio Code).
-When you work with multiple code bases at the same time, viewing each project in a separate window will save you from confusion and trouble (for example, when you are stressed because of bugs, it would be very likely to do something wrong).
+When you work with multiple code bases at the same time, viewing each project in a separate window will save you from confusion and a great deal of trouble (for example, when you are stressed because of bugs, it would be very likely to do something wrong).

 Using hotkeys is quick and convenient: